ubilab-escape/ai-server/README.md

 | Led Strip  | 1  | https://amzn.to/2rQ7eOD | € 38.99  |
 | **TOTAL**  |  |   | € 159,99  |

 \* We find the purchase of this product crucial.
-Science has shown no one can resist pressing its shiny surface and saying "beep!".
+Science has shown no one can resist pressing its shiny surface.

 #### Fabrication